kells4real/date_literal/README.md

 date_l = date_diff(date1, date2, 'd')
 date_time_l = date_time_diff(date_time1, date_time2, 'd')

-# This will return the difference in value between date_l and date_time_l in days.
+# date_time_l will return the difference in value between date_time1 and date_time2 in days.
 You can use the
 # corresponding string literal to get for minutes, hours and seconds which is the default value.

 ```